kamil-beker/advent-of-code/meditations/day01.rst

       sums.push_back(sum);
     }

-    // previously I've sorted the whole array (std::sort), but as it's not needed
+    // previously I've sorted the whole array (using std::sort), but as it's not needed,
     // we can rely on sorting the array partially using std::nth_element.
     //
     // ref: https://en.cppreference.com/w/cpp/algorithm/nth_element